 - Students may not receive monetary compensation for work at their for-credit internship, in accordance with American Bar Association standard 305 for field placements.
 However, interns may be reimbursed for reasonable out of pocket expenses related to the internship (in the rare cases where students may be offered a modest stipend).

-Suffolk Law School has relationships with the following organizations, or students may identify their own placement organization based on a particular practice area or region.
+Suffolk Law School has relationships with the following organizations (as well as others), or students may identify their own placement organization based on a particular practice area or region.
 (All placements must be approved by Suffolk Law before a student applies):

 - United Nations Office of the Special Representative for the Secretary General on Violence